6 questions to ask your doctor about rheumatoid arthritis

 6. What else can I do to help my RA?

-Gentle exercise and losing weight, if you're overweight, can help relieve RA pain and fatigue.
-Along with these, a healthy diet and not smoking may lower inflammation in your body and can also lower your risk of heart disease (which is higher in RA patients).
+Gentle exercise and losing extra pounds can help relieve RA pain and fatigue.
+Along with these, eating a healthy diet and not smoking may help to reduce inflammation in your body and can also lower your risk of heart disease (which is higher in RA patients).
 Reduce stress on your joints, including using splints and other RA-friendly devices.
 And consider joining a support group to connect with other RA patients and protect your emotional health.

 More On